nenoch/8thlight-tic-tac-toe/README.md

 - A game is over if a player wins
 - A game is over when all fields are taken
 - Players can enter their names

+#### Client's requests

+- The game must handle bad user input
+- The game must provide better feedforward and feedback messages to the user
+- A player can choose the symbol (not limited to X and O)
+- Players can decide who moves first
+- The user can choose game type:
+  - human vs human
+  - human vs computer
+  - computer vs computer

 ### Technology